What is electronystagmography?

-An ENG may be done on an outpatient basis or as part of a hospital stay.
+You may have an ENG on an outpatient basis or as part of a hospital stay.
 Procedures may vary depending on your condition and your doctor's practices.

 Generally, the ENG follows this process:

-- Before positioning the electrodes, areas of the skin on your face will be cleaned with an alcohol-saturated cotton pad and allowed to air-dry.
+- Before positioning the electrodes, your healthcare provider will clean areas of the skin on your face with an alcohol-saturated cotton pad and let them air dry.

-- A paste will be used to attach the electrodes.
-One electrode will be positioned in the center of your forehead, and the other electrodes will be positioned above the eyebrow and below the eye in a way that allows you to close your eyes.
-Electrodes may also be placed to the side of each eye.
+- Your provider will use a paste to attach the electrodes.
+He or she will position an electrode in the center of your forehead, and the other above the eyebrow and below the eye in a way that allows you to close your eyes.
+You may also have electrodes on the side of each eye.

-- For caloric testing, either air or water will be introduced to the ear while eye movements are recorded.
+- For caloric testing, your provider will introduce either air or water to the ear while he or she records eye movements.

-- The electrical activity detected by the electrodes will be fed into a recorder, which amplifies the signal and charts it so that your healthcare provider can interpret the results.
+- A recorder detects the electrical activity from the electrodes.
+The recorder amplifies the signal and charts so that your healthcare provider can interpret the results.

 What happens after the ENG test?

-Once the test is complete, the electrodes will be removed and the electrode paste washed off.
-You may be instructed to avoid rubbing your eyes to avoid spreading the electrode paste.
+Once the test is done, your provider will remove the electrodes and wash off the electrode paste.
+Don't rub your eyes to avoid spreading the electrode paste.

-You will be watched for any signs of weakness, dizziness, and nausea, and may need to lie down or sit for a few minutes to recover.
+Your provider will watch you for any signs of weakness, dizziness, and nausea.
+You may need to lie down or sit for a few minutes to recover.

-Your healthcare provider will inform you as to when to resume any medications you stopped taking before the test.
+Your healthcare provider will tell you when to resume any medicines you stopped taking before the test.

 Before you agree to the test or the procedure make sure you know: